Dolphins and Humans

 Humans have been interacting with dolphins for as long as we have known of their existence.
 Analysis of dolphins has helped us to study and research our origins in the animal kingdom.
 There are several similarities between dolphins and humans that are not even found between humans and apes.
 There are many things to suggest that the dolphin is related to land mammals.
 The fact that they need to get air from the surface of the water is the most obvious sign.

-Dolphin Assisted Therapy is another good example.
-Originating in 1978 by Dr. David Nathanson, Dolphin Assisted Therapy (DAT) has been used as a therapeutic approach to increase speech and motor skills in patients who have been diagnosed with developmental, physical, and/or emotional disabilities, such as mental retardation, Downs syndrome, and autism.
+Dolphin-Assisted Therapy is another example.
+Originating in 1978 by Dr. David Nathanson, Dolphin-Assisted Therapy (DAT) has been used as a therapeutic approach to increase speech and motor skills in patients who have been diagnosed with developmental, physical, and/or emotional disabilities, such as mental retardation, Down Syndrome, and autism.

 DAT has been suggested for use in healing and pain relief as well as increasing attention span, enhancing learning, and increasing motor skills and coordination in children.
-While dolphin therapy seems to work best with children, it’s also a popular therapy for handicapped adults.
+While dolphin therapy seems to work best with children, it’s also a popular therapy for adults with disabilities.

 Although wild dolphins face many natural dangers within the deep expanse of the ocean, man is their biggest threat.

-As Swim With The Dolphin (SWTD) programs and Dolphin Assisted Therapy (DAT) continue to gain popularity, we’re seeing more and more dolphins being held in captivity than ever before.
+As Swim With The Dolphin (SWTD) programs and Dolphin-Assisted Therapy (DAT) continue to gain popularity, we see more dolphins held in captivity than ever before.

-While some scientists claim that dolphin research is progressing in great strides, critics believe that holding wild dolphins captive is cruel and should be stopped, and there are numerous private and public organizations that work tirelessly for the conservation of all species of dolphins.
+While some scientists claim that dolphin research is progressing in great strides, critics prove that holding wild dolphins captive is cruel and should be stopped.
+There are numerous private and public organisations that work tirelessly for the conservation of all species of dolphins.

-Worse than the issue of keeping wild dolphins imprisoned in captivity for the frivolous pleasure of a paying public who wish to swim with them and touch them, are the real atrocities against wild dolphins which happen world-wide like the cruel slaughter of thousand of dolphins in Japan, Solomon Island, Peru and many other places!
+Keeping wild dolphins imprisoned in captivity for the frivolous pleasure of a paying public who wishes to swim with them and touch them is animal cruelty.
+Worst yet are the atrocities against wild dolphins happening world-wide – like the cruel slaughter of thousands of dolphins in Japan, Solomon Island, Peru, and many other places!